-They have the perfect stiffness and ultra fast recovery of these new hi-tech rods, the rods in the Hamachi range I personally prefer being the Zenku 7’ in PE1-3 and 0.5-3 and the soon to be released 6′ XOS GT’n’Doggie PE1-3 with these ultra fast rods proving to be my main weapons of choice.
+They have the perfect stiffness and ultra-fast recovery of these new hi-tech rods, the rods in the Hamachi range I personally prefer being the Zenku 7’ and 6’2 in PE1-3 and 0.5-3 and the 6′ XOS GT’n’Doggie PE1-3 or 2-4 with these ultra-fast rods proving to be my main weapons of choice.

 In certain situations high-speed jigging is not only my preferred option, it’s the only option, BUT a day of high-speed jigging is tough on the body, particularly deep water with big jigs say 300gm to 600gm’s- wow you feel it the next day.
 It doesn’t matter how tough an egg you are, several hours of high-speed mechanical jigging, especially in the heat of our Australian climate, is hugely draining.

 But if you’re looking for some more relaxing options, seeking to entice many of the slower moving bottom dwellers from the grouper and cod families right through to classic inshore freezer fillers like snapper, or even fish that aren’t in feed mode, then slow pitch jigging could be for you.

 Hawaiian Islands designs Ninja jigs are a multi-use run off the centre ring they are a deadly slow pitch and off the front tow eye they convert to an irresistible high speed offering